tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VDRI.md

 ###Declaration Mode Cycles
 In Declaration Mode driving cycles are automatically chosen depending on vehicle category and cannot be changed by the user.
 These predefined cycles are of type target-speed, distance-based.

-- Coach: 275km
-- Construction: 21km
+- Construction: 100km
-- Heavy Urban: 30km
-- Inter Urban: 123km
 - Long Haul: 100km
-- Municipal Utility: 10km
+- Municipal Utility: 11.25km
-- Regional Delivery: 26km
+- Regional Delivery: 100km
-- Sub Urban: 23km
-- Urban: 40km
-- Urban Delivery: 28km
+- Urban Delivery: 100km

 ###Verification Test Cycle
 This kind of cycle is used for simulating vehicles defined in declaration mode (xml) on a real driving cycle.